laws-africa/steampipe-plugin-xero/README.md

 * `client_secret` (`XERO_CLIENT_SECRET`): the oauth client secret of the application registered with Xero
 * `oauth_code` (`XERO_OAUTH_CODE`): the code provided in the URL after the oauth flow succeeds
 * `tenant_name` (`XERO_TENANTE_NAME`): the organisation name to fetch information for (optional)
+* `redirect_url`: the redirect URL for the final part of the oauth flow (optional; defaults to `https://laws.africa/steampipe-plugin-xero/oauth-redirect.html`)

 ## Setting up oauth

 1. Create a new Xero app and set up the [oauth code flow configuration](https://developer.xero.com/documentation/guides/oauth2/auth-flow)
+2. For the redirect URL, specify your own or use `https://laws.africa/steampipe-plugin-xero/oauth-redirect.html`
-2. Provide the plugin with the `client_id` and `client_secret` as per the configuration described above
+3. Provide the plugin with the `client_id` and `client_secret` as per the configuration described above
-3. Run steampipe and run a query against xero.
+4. Run steampipe and run a query against xero.
 This will give you an error and provide a URL to visit. `steampipe query "select * from xero_invoice"`
-4. Visit the URL and authorise the plugin access to your Xero organisation.
+5. Visit the URL and authorise the plugin access to your Xero organisation.
-5. Set the code provided once the authorisation flow completes as the `oauth_code` configuration described above
+6. Set the code provided once the authorisation flow completes as the `oauth_code` configuration described above

 The plugin will fetch new oauth tokens from Xero as necessary.
 The tokens will expire after 30 days if unused.
 In that case, re-run the process above to provide a new oauth code.